-Yesterday was exam results day in the UK, when students up and down the country discover whether they’ve received the grades needed to get into their first choice university.
+Each year on exam results day in the UK students up and down the country discover whether they’ve received the grades needed to get into their first choice university.
 Many of those who didn’t will be considering going into clearing — the process which allows students who haven’t secured a university place the chance to apply for courses that still have openings.
 With a record number of UK university places available this year, there are lots of options on offer to students.

 As more and more students enter the higher education system, universities are faced with fresh challenges around how to support and service a larger student body.
 These challenges aren’t unique to the UK — in fact, they are often much more pronounced in other parts of the world.